TristanVrg/TristanVrg/README.md

 🎓 **PhD candidate in astrophysics** at [IRAP (Research Institute in Astrophysics and Planetology)](https://www.irap.omp.eu/en/), Toulouse, France
 🌌 **International Master's in Space Sciences and Applications (SSA)** – University of Orléans, France

-📘 BSc in Fundamental Physics – University of Orléans
 🔭 M1 in Fundamental and Applied Physics – University of Orléans
+📘 BSc in Physics, Specialization in Fundamental Physics – University of Orléans

 ☀️ I investigate the **solar wind** and **magnetic reconnection** through the study of **switchbacks** using **Solar Orbiter** data.